-With so much to see across the U.S. there are endless possibilities for road trips.
-These five routes are especially memorable because they pass through beautiful parks, historic sites, and attraction filled cities.
+With so much to see across the U.S., there are endless possibilities for road trips.
+These cross-country routes are especially memorable because they pass through scenic parks, historic sites, and attraction-filled cities.

 1. Border-To-Border Highway: US 93